thefactorystack/ILA/GOVERNANCE.md

 All RFCs are stored in `/rfcs` in the main repository.
 Rejected RFCs are retained for historical reference.

+**Decision criteria:**

+- Does the proposal solve a real industrial problem?
+- Is it compatible with the five-layer model?
+- Does it align with relevant standards or explain why it departs from them?
+- Can a technician, engineer, and OT architect understand the impact?
+- Does it improve adoption without weakening architectural clarity?

 ---

 ## Code of Conduct